-High School Research Student Alexandra Solidifies Her Passion for Medicine Through Writing a Review Paper on Alzheimer’s Disease
+High School Medical Research Student Alexandra Solidifies Her Passion Through Writing a Review Paper on Alzheimer’s Disease

 Alexandra is a rising senior from Oakland, New Jersey who worked with mentor Marija, an MD candidate at Stanford School of Medicine, to conduct an in-depth exploration of Alzheimer’s disease.
 Through parsing academic papers, Alex studied the science behind important biological lab techniques, preparing her for future lab research opportunities.
 Her project culminated in a literature review paper on Alzheimer’s which is being submitted for publication to the Young Scientists Journal.
 Additionally, Alex has developed her ability to present high-level scientific information, and she will share her project’s findings at the Symposium for Rising Scholars on August 29th, 3:00-4:15pm PDT.
 You can read more about Alex’s Polygence experience in the interview below.

 How did you find out about Polygence, and what motivated you to take on a project?